 Professor Darcey Powell, Coordinator

 The Concentration in Human Development exposes students to the broader life-span perspective and allows them to focus on the stages (e.g., childhood, adolescence, adulthood) and the topics most applicable to their personal or professional goals.
-The concentration in human development requires the completion of 6 units.
+The concentration requires six units, described below.